Martha Reeves: Solo career

 "Wild Night" was featured on the soundtrack to the feature Thelma & Louise.
-The song can be heard during one of the several crucial moments in the lead characters' lives.
-Martha has sometimes opened her live performances with this number.
-"Nowhere to Run" is the first record played by Robin Williams as manic DJ Adrian Cronauer in the movie Good Morning, Vietnam.
-Her solo television appearances include The Midnight Special (1974), Soul Train (1971 and 1974), Don Kirschner's Rock Concert (1972), The Dennis Miller Show (1987) (singing "Georgia On My Mind" with James Brown), VH-1's Divas Celebrate Soul, singing her 1965 hit "Nowhere To Run" backed by singers Marsha Ambrosius and Sharon Jones of the Dap-Kings; on Jimmy Kimmel Live! with the Crystal Method and a stellar group of rockers including Brain from Nine Inch Nails, Rob Fortus from Guns N' Roses and Darryl Jones from the Rolling Stones, and on Dancing With the Stars with the Temptations and Smokey Robinson.
+Reeves has sometimes opened her live performances with this number.
+"Nowhere to Run" is the first record played by Robin Williams’ character, Adrian Cronauer, in the movie Good Morning, Vietnam.
+Her solo television appearances include The Midnight Special (1974), Soul Train (1971 and 1974), Don Kirschner's Rock Concert (1972), The Dennis Miller Show (1987) (singing "Georgia On My Mind" with James Brown), VH-1's Divas Celebrate Soul, singing her 1965 hit "Nowhere To Run" backed by singers Marsha Ambrosius and Sharon Jones of the Dap-Kings; on Jimmy Kimmel Live! with the Crystal Method and Brain from Nine Inch Nails, Rob Fortus from Guns N' Roses and Darryl Jones from the Rolling Stones, and on Dancing With the Stars with the Temptations and Smokey Robinson.
 That same week she was back on the music charts with a recording entitled "I'm Not Leaving" with the Crystal Method.
-She appeared as a musical guest on the first season of Saturday Night Live (hosted by Candice Bergen) in December 1975, performing "Silver Bells" and "Higher and Higher".

-In January 2012, Martha held court at London's Ronnie Scott's Jazz Club with a sold out six-show stand that drew celebrity friends like Phil Collins and Boy George.
+In January 2012, Reeves held court at London's Ronnie Scott's Jazz Club with a sold out six-show stand that drew celebrity guests like Phil Collins and Boy George.
 Other recent appearances include Carnegie Hall, the Blue Note (Milan, Italy), the Howard Theater (Washington, DC), the Dakota Jazz Club (Minneapolis), BB King Blues Club (NYC), the Cheltenhem Jazz Festival and the Mouth of the Tyne Festival.
 In November 2015, just weeks after the terrorist bombings in Brussels and Paris, Reeves and her co-horts embarked on a sold-out tour of clubs and theatres in the city of lights and throughout Belgium.

 Reeves received an honorary PhD in Humanities on November 25, 2012, in Detroit.
-She was inducted as a solo artists into the Rhythm and Blues Hall of Fame on October 4, 2015.
-Reeves received the Sandy Hosey Lifetime Achievement Award at the Artists Music Guild's 2015 AMG Heritage Awards on November 14, 2015, in Monroe, North Carolina.
-She is featured in Alabama's 2016 Black History calendar, sponsored by AT&T.

 In August 2016, Martha Reeves and the Vandellas were presented in concert at London's Hippodrome, where various Motown artists recorded live albums in the 1960s and 1970s.